President, Member At-Large

 Paul LaRue was appointed to the State Board of Education as a member at-large by Gov. Mike DeWine in August 2020.
-His term will end in December 2022.
+He was reappointed for a term beginning in January 2023, and his current term will end in December 2026.

 Paul grew up on the family farm in rural southeastern Fairfield County.
 He attended The Ohio State University, earning a B.S. in Social Studies Education.
 While at Ohio State, Paul was elected undergraduate student body president.
 He later earned his master’s degree in History Education from Xavier University.